Hreflang Ultimate Guide – What is it, How to Implement & SEO Impacts

 You can follow Wix instructions on how to create duplicate pages for each multilanguage site you want to create.

-How to add hreflang to Shopify
+How to Add Hreflang to Shopify

 Adding hreflang to your Shopify can be done in two ways: from the Shopify theme.liquid file or through outside apps.